mattarch/Social-Force-Model/README.md

 ## Compilation
-Compile the code with running the bash script 'src\main\run_simulation.sh'.
+Compile the code with running the bash script 'src/main/run_simulation.sh'.
 After compilation was succesfull the user has 3 different option:
 1. Benchmark
 2. Test
 3. Visualization and Test